wbwlkr/lebonscrap/README.md

 ## Description

 LeBonScrap is a spider which collect data from [Leboncoin.fr](https://www.leboncoin.fr), a french portal for selling new and second hand goods throughout the whole country.

-The spider will crawl all the pagination links to scrap every ads from one search result of the real-estate category.
+The spider will crawl all the pagination links to scrap every ads of the list from one search result of the real-estate category.

 To extract the data, LeBonScrap uses the open source and collaborative framework [Scrapy](https://github.com/scrapy/scrapy).

 ## Installation